 Cedar Creek and Belle Grove NHP Virtual Tour

 This National Park Service App for Cedar Creek and Belle Grove NHP welcomes you to explore the park to learn about the diverse history of the Shenandoah Valley.
 This app currently accompanies our Official Battle of Cedar Creek Self-Guided Auto Tour.
 We will continue to build tours that will inlcude a variety of driving and walking tours, with video and audio files.
 Others sites include Belle Grove Plantation Manor House, the Morning Attack Trails, and many others, along with some of the park’s natural resources.
 Check back as this app continues to develop and grow.

 Official Battle of Cedar Creek Self Guided Auto Tour

 Follow the battle from where the Confederate soldiers surprised the sleeping Union camps in the foggy dawn of October 19, 1864 to the final counterattack late that afternoon.

-Distance: 18 miles
+Distance: 17.5 miles

 Caution: Buses and RVs should not attempt this tour.
+Long Meadow Road and Bowman’s Mill Road, located at the southern end of the park, are unimproved (narrow, gravel surfaced and two-way – Commercial buses and large RVs are not allowed on these roads).
 Some roads are very narrow and two sections include low clearances.

+The American Battlefield Trust, the nation's largest nonprofit battlefield preservation organization, has a popular Battle App series - a free, multimedia and GPS-enabled smartphone tour of the Cedar Creek Battlefield, available for both iPhone and Android phones.
 Featuring GPS navigation, primary source material and the commentary of respected historians, the Cedar Creek Battle App offers the convenience of a self-guided tour with the benefits of an expert-led presentation - and all at no cost.